ethan-campbell/WASSAIL/README.md

 2. A Linux server with at least several cores, for efficient parallelization of multiple one-year model runs.
 Single-year model runs can be run sequentially within the provided Jupyter notebook, probably on any machine, but the parallelization functionality has not been tested outside of a Linux environment.
 RAM may become a limiting factor if running the model on a laptop.

-### Step-by-step instructions for using this repository and running the model:
+### Instructions, part 1 – setting up the code and input data:

 1. Clone or download this GitHub repository.
 Unzip the `wassail.zip` file (e.g., using the command `unzip wassail.zip`), which contains a directory structure and various files.